mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 We called `emit` the input lambda to apply to each emitted value of the flow.
 To clarify, we also specified the `emit` lambda type.
 However, the Kotlin compiler can infer the type of the `emit` lambda, so we can omit it in the next iteration.

 We just made a crucial step in the above code.
 We introduced the `emit` lambda, which represents the consumer logic of the values created by the flow.
-So, emitting a new value equals applying consuming logic to it.
+So, **emitting a new value equals applying consuming logic to it**.
 This concept is at the core of the `Flow` type.
 The following steps will only make up the code to avoid passing lambdas around.

 So, let's work on the lambda passed as input to the `flow` function.
 We can think of every lambda as implementing an interface with only one method in its contract.
 In this case, we can call the interface `FlowCollector` and implement it as follows: